peytonju/team-5-spryntax/README.md

 5. Save user data in a database as long as they are logged in
   * Unit Test
-    * Test if it successfully connects to the database, can store, and get values.
+    * Test if it successfully connects to the database and can store and get values
   * Validation Test
     * Ensure people are able to log in with valid email and password and are not able to log in with invalid email and password.
-    * Additionally users should not be able to sign up for an account with a username that already exists.
+    * Additionally users should not be able to sign up for an account with a username that already exists
   * Integration Test
     * When run together is username and id stored in sessions
+      * Call sessions before login and check if empty
+      * Login in
+      * Call sessions and check if correct username and id is input
   * System Test
     * On both chrome and edge:
       * Log in
       * Navigate to algorithm
       * Type algorithm
+      * Check if typed words return win or fail